neosaurrrus/blog-entries/56 - Rack, Sinatra and Rails.md

 # Introduction

-Lets look at how we can make websites and dynamic applications using Ruby.
+Lets look at how we can make websites and dynamic applications using Ruby which requires learning about some of the more popular backend tooking

 # Rack